 where $d\Omega_{\rm CM}=d\cos\psi\, d\alpha$, for CM polar and azuimuthal angles $\psi$ and $\alpha$.
 Note that the last term in parentheses is Lorentz invariant.
 For what follows, we will suppress subscript ``NS" when referencing a variable in the \NS frame, except in a few instances to avoid confusion.

 To evaluate ${f}$ in Eq.~\eqref{eq:f}, we need to perform the phase-space integral over $d\Omega_{\rm CM}\,dn_{\rm T}$.
 However, not all parts of the phase space are allowed to interact due to the Pauli exclusion principle, which requires the target particle to be knocked out of its Fermi sea in order to interact.
 Making use of the Lorentz invariance of ${f}$, we analyze the Pauli blocking condition in the \NS frame, where the Fermi surface is spherical.
-The condition can be expressed in the form of the Heaviside step function $\Theta(\Delta E +E_p - E_F )$, where $E_F$ is the Fermi energy and $\Delta E$ the energy transfer of the target per collision; both of them are in the \NS frame.
+The condition can be expressed in the form of the Heaviside step function $\Theta(\Delta E +E_p - E_F )$, where $E_F$ is the Fermi energy and $\Delta E$ is the energy transferred to the target in the collision; both of them are in the \NS frame.
 Note that $\Delta E$ is related to the momentum transfer in the CM frame ($\vec{q}_{\rm CM}$) as $\Delta E=\vec{\beta}_{\rm CM}\cdot\vec{q}_{\rm CM}/\sqrt{1-\beta^2_{\rm CM}}$, where $\vec{\beta}_{\rm CM}=(\vec{p}+\vec{k})/(E_p+E_k)$ is the boost from the \NS to the CM frame.
-Finally, we must satisfy the capture condition, $N_{\rm hit}\Delta E>E_{\rm halo}$, and vary $N_{\rm hit}$ to maximize ${f}$. {This accounts for the case when many scatters with smaller $\Delta E$ are more efficient than a single scatter with large $\Delta E$.} Putting these together, we have \begin{widetext}
+Finally, we must satisfy the capture condition, $N_{\rm hit}\left<\Delta E\right>>E_{\rm halo}$.
+This is done by summing over $N_{\rm hit}$ in a conservative way to ensure at least $E_{\rm halo}$ is transferred to the \NS during transit of a DM particle through it. {This accounts for the case when many scatters with smaller $\Delta E$ are more efficient than a single scatter with large $\Delta E$.} Putting these together, we have